dev-hd11/pytextgame/README.md

 **Announcement: Now PyTextGame is also available on SourceForge.
 Please visit [the official page in SourceForge](https://pytextgame.sourceforge.io).**

-## Alert
-Sorry!
-The old code, which was a prototype, is not available since we're rebuilding the project!<br>
-**Warning:** The current available version is just a prototype so it may not work.
-Please wait till we release a stable version.

 ## 📃Table of content
 1.[Introduction](#introduction)<br>
 2.[Features](#features)<br>